-This contribution has benefited considerably from the suggestions of other colleagues in this Treatise volume, authors that include Colin Stearn, Heldur Nestor, Carl Stock, Ron West, and Stephen Kershaw, and the staff of the Paleontological Institute at the University of Kansas, including Assistant Director and Editor, Jill Hardesty for her constant editorial support and guidance, and Elizabeth Brosius, who helped in the last stages of the preparation of this and other sections of the work.

-A number of other stromatoporoid workers have helped in many ways to facilitate the completion of this global survey of labechiid taxonomy, as follows: B. Mistiaen (Lille), O. V. Bogoyavlenskaya (Ekaterinburg), L. N. Bol'shakova (Moscow), V. K. Khromykh (Novosibirsk), Dong De Yuan (Nanjing), Wang Shu Bei (Chengdu, Sichuan), Kei Mori (Sendai), Nguyen Huu Hung (Hanoi), T. Bolton (Ottawa), U. S. Kapp (Calgary), J. J. St. Jean, Jr. (Chapel Hill, North Carolina), A. May (Madrid), J. W. Pickett (Sydney), and A. G. Cook (Brisbane).
+This contribution has benefited considerably from the suggestions of other colleagues in this Treatise volume, authors that include Colin Stearn, Heldur Nestor, Carl Stock, Ron West, and Stephen Kershaw, and the staff of the Paleontological Institute at the University of Kansas, including Assistant Director and Editor, Jill Hardesty for her constant editorial support and guidance.
+A number of other stromatoporoid workers have helped in many ways to facilitate the completion of this global survey of labechiid taxonomy, as follows: B. Mistiaen (Lille), O. V. Bogoyavlenskaya (Ekaterinburg), L. N. Bol'shakova (Moscow), V. K. Khromykh (Novosibirsk), Dong De Yuan (Nanjing), Wang Shu Bei (Chengdu, Sichuan), Kei Mori (Sendai), Nguyen Huu Hung (Hanoi), T. Bolton (Ottawa), U. S. Kapp (Calgary), J. J. St. Jean, Jr. (Chapel Hill, North Carolina), A. May (Madrid), J. Pickett (Sydney), and A. G. Cook (Brisbane).

 Many of the illustrations used herein are new, have been copied from publications in the public domain, or copied from publications that granted blanket permissions in arrangements negotiated previously by the Treatise office, but others outside these categories have required copyright permissions.
 The accompanying list includes the figures I have reproduced with permission from a wide range of publications, thanks to their editors and/or other officials who have granted approval, as follows.

-- Paleontological Research Institution, Ithaca, New York, Paula M. Mikkelsen, Editor and Director of Publications: Aulacera, Fig. 406a-g; Cystostroma, Fig. 388a-d; Dermatostroma, Fig. 414d,f,h,i. - American Museum of Natural History Library, Mary DeJong, Reference Librarian; and approval of coauthor J. J. St. Jean, Jr., Chapel Hill, North Carolina: Stromatocerium, Fig. 395a-d. - Museum of Comparative Zoology, Harvard University, Cambridge, Massachusetts, Catherine Weisel, Museum Projects Coordinator: Thamnobeatricea, Fig. 412a-d. - Norwegian Journal of Geology, Geological Survey of Norway, Trondheim, Per Terje Osmundsen, Editor: Radiostroma, Fig. 397a-d. - Estonian Academy Publishers, Tallinn, Estonia, Ülo Niine, Director, and author Heldur Nestor: Cystocerium, Fig. 399a-d. - Stockholm Contributions in Geology, Stockholm, Sweden, Jan Backman, Editor: Lophiostroma, Fig. 413d. - Nanjing Institute of Geology & Palaeontology, Chinese Academy of Sciences, Nanjing, China, Yang Qun, Deputy Director of Academic Affairs; as well as help of author Dong De Yuan and Chen Xu: Pseudostylodictyon, Fig. 391a-b; Platiferostroma, Fig. 398, 1a-d; Pennastroma, Fig. 403, 2a-d; Ludictyon, Fig. 409a-c.
-Photographs of Dong's and Ozaki's thin sections of types were provided during a visit in 1993, and some were used here instead of earlier printed figures.
+- Paleontological Research Institution, Ithaca, New York, Paula M. Mikkelsen, Editor and Director of Publications: Aulacera, Fig. 20a-g; Cystostroma, Fig. 2a-d; Dermatostroma, Fig. 28d, f.h.i. - American Museum of Natural History Library, Mary DeJong, Reference Librarian; and approval of coauthor J. J. St. Jean, Jr., Chapel Hill, North Carolina: Stromatocerium, Fig. 9a-d. - Museum of Comparative Zoology, Harvard University, Cambridge, Massachusetts, Catherine Weisel, Museum Projects Coordinator: Thamnobeatricea, Fig. 26a-d. - Norwegian Journal of Geology, Geological Survey of Norway, Trondheim, Per Terje Osmundsen, Editor: Radiostroma, Fig. 11a-d. - Estonian Academy Publishers, Tallinn, Estonia, Ülo Niine, Director, and author Heldur Nestor: Cystocerium, Fig. 13a-d. - Stockholm Contributions in Geology, Stockholm, Sweden, Jan Backman, Editor: Lophiostroma, Fig. 27d. - Nanjing Institute of Geology & Palaeontology, Chinese Academy of Sciences, Nanjing, China, Yang Qun, Deputy Director of Academic Affairs; as well as help of author Dong De Yuan and Chen Xu: Pseudostylodictyon, Fig. 5a-b; Platiferostroma, Fig. 12, 1a-d; Pennastroma, Fig. 17, 2a-d; Ludictyon, Fig. 23a-c.
+Photographs of Dong's and Ozaki's thin sections of types were provided during a visit in 1993, and some were used here instead of earlier printed figures. - Chengdu Institute of Geology & Mineral Resources, Wang Shu Bei, author, Chengdu, China: Pleostylostroma, Fig. 15a-f; Eopennastroma, Fig. 17, 1a-b; Spinostroma, Fig. 19a-d.
+A few new photographs of Wang's thin sections of types were also supplied in Nanjing and used here instead of older printed figures. - Scientific Reports of Tohoku University, Institute of Geology & Paleontology, Sendai, Japan, K. Osuki, Director; also

-- Chengdu Institute of Geology & Mineral Resources, Wang Shu Bei, author, Chengdu, China: Pleostylostroma, Fig. 401a-f; Eopennastroma, Fig. 403,1a-b; Spinostroma, Fig. 405a-d.
-A few new photographs of Wang's thin sections of types were also supplied in Nanjing and used here instead of older printed figures. - Scientific Reports of Tohoku University, Institute of Geology & Paleontology, Sendai, Japan, K. Osuki, Director; also Kei Mori and J. Nemoto: Sinodictyon, Fig. 411, 1a-d. - Pleiades Publishing Inc., Moscow, Russia, Doklady Earth Sciences, vol. 365, no. 2, author V. G. Khromykh, 1999, New genus of the earliest stromatoporoids, p.
-178-180, fig. 1a-b, 2a,c,d; and with approval of author, V. G. Khromykh, Institute of Petroleum Geology & Geophysics Siberian Branch, Russian Academy of Science, Novosibirsk: Priscastroma, Fig. 390a-e. - New South Wales Department of Primary Industries: Geological Survey of New South Wales, Bruce Ward, Manager of Publishing Communications; and author John Pickett: Cystistroma, Fig. 396a-c.
+Kei Mori and J. Nemoto: Sinodictyon, Fig. 25a-d.

+- Pleiades Publishing Inc., Moscow, Russia, Doklady Earth Sciences, vol. 365, no. 2, author V. G. Khromykh, 1999, New genus of the earliest stromatoporoids, p.
+178-180, fig. 1a-b, 2a,c,d; and with approval of author, V. G. Khromykh, Institute of Petroleum Geology & Geophysics Siberian Branch, Russian Academy of Science, Novosibirsk: Priscastroma, Fig. 4a-e. - New South Wales Department of Primary Industries: Geological Survey of New South Wales, Bruce Ward, Manager of Publishing Communications; and author John Pickett: Cystistroma, Fig. 10a-c.